Healing (2014 film): Filming

 Filming began on 18 February 2013 and took place in different parts of the Australian state of Victoria over a few months.
 The setting was produced in three locations; Healesville, Kyneton, and Melbourne.
 All film locations are Victorian in an attempt to replicate the landscapes of the true story (on which Healing is based), which also took place in a regional Victorian prison.

 Healing is only the second film to be produced by PointBlank Pictures.

 Release

-Box Office

 The film was released on 8 May 2014 in Australia, on 24 July in New Zealand, and on 25 May in the US at a Seattle International Film Festival.
-It opened at #12 in Australia, grossing $116,928 in its first week at the box office, and it grossed $282,258 worldwide.

-Anchor Bay Entertainment was responsible for the North American distribution of the film.
-The poor Box Office performance in Australia and abroad was a major let down to a star-studded cast, many of whom had generally been involved with successful films and franchises.
-Despite bringing in highly costed and popular actors such as Weaving (from Lord of the Rings fame) and Samuel (from A Few Best Men fame and The Twilight Saga), the film struggled to draw too much attention.
-Considering the profile of these actors and the public campaign to advertise the film, the Box Office digits were a failure.